pghalliday/ce-front-end/README.md

   - Authenticate `/accounts/[account]/` interfaces

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint and test your code using:
+Test your code using:

 ```
 $ npm test